- By Subash Kafle

 Bridging Medicine and Ministry

-โMy heart is in the community,โ Dr. White explained. โWe have to go where people are.
+Dr. White treats patients with heart failure, so participating in the listening session felt like a natural extension of the work she does every day. โMy heart is in the community,โ she explained. โWe have to go where people are.
 It was an honor to hear directly from community members about their concerns and how we, as medical professionals, can help.โ

-Though Baltimore is home to world-renowned institutions like Johns Hopkins, Bishop Carter acknowledged that historical distrust has prevented many community members from seeking care there.
-That reality makes the churchโs role even more vital.
+Although Baltimore is home to world-renowned medical institutions like Johns Hopkins, Bishop Carter acknowledged that historical distrust has kept many community members from seeking care there, making the churchโs role in connecting people to health information and resources even more vital.

 Why the Church Setting Matters

-โThe church is a trusted space.
-When healthcare providers collaborate with faith leaders, it shows the community that we care enough to meet them where they are.โ
+Dr. White shared that perspective, noting that faith communities create an environment where people feel comfortable engaging with health information. โThe church is a trusted space,โ she said. โWhen healthcare providers collaborate with faith leaders, it shows the community that we care enough to meet them where they are.โ

 A Major Awareness Gap

-When asked how much participants knew about ATTR-CM before the session, Bishop Carter was candid:
+When asked how much participants knew about ATTR-CM before the session, Bishop Carter was candid, noting that many in the room had never even heard of the disease. โMany didnโt even know this disease existed,โ he said.

 The Misinformation Challenge